marcuscf/vim-lua/README.md

 # vim-lua
-Lua syntax highlighting and indentation files for Vim
+Lua syntax highlighting and indentation files.

+Includes small improvements to the runtime files that come with Vim.